unikraft/summer-of-code-2021/content/en/docs/sessions/09-advanced-app-porting/index.md

 ![04_output](./images/04_output.png)

 {{% alert title="Note" %}}
 Try to rename the filesystem in the `vfscore_fs_type` structure.
 What happens?
 Look for the `fs_getfs` function.
 {{% /alert %}}

-## 05. MyRamfs.
+### 05. MyRamfs.
 Building the Structure

 The `ramfs` library has a tree-like structure, as we saw in the section dedicated to it.
 Our library will be in the form of a list for ease of use.
 We'll use the generic lists given before to make it even prettier.
 This indicates that only ordinary files, not directories, are supported.

 For this task we will still look in the files `myramfs_vfsops.c` and `myramfs_vnops.c` and we will perform the TODOs from 5 to 13.
 But first we recommend you to look at the `struct myramfs_node` which is in the `myramfs.h` file.

 To test this task go back to the `ramfs-app` and build it again (make sure to properclean).
 If you solved everything correctly the output should look like this:

 ![05_output](./images/05_output.png)

-## 06. MyRamfs.
-Reading and Writing.
+### 06. MyRamfs.
+Reading and Writing

 In today's last exercise we will really do what is done most with files, we write and read.
 Follow TODOs 14, 15 from `myramfs_vnops.c`.

 {{% alert title="HINT" %}}
 Check `struct uio` structure and the `vfscore_uiomove` routine.
 {{% /alert %}}

-## 07. Give Us Feedback
+### 07. Give Us Feedback

 We want to know how to make the next sessions better.
 For this we need your [feedback](https://docs.google.com/forms/d/1FW1mzu19G7A1okzkssNctjgMUDsUyMvIvDvIO1Yr6Xo/edit).